 Anyone with half an eye on the media and broken politics should rightfully be despairing.
 In a country riven with division, a mainstream media agenda that seems in thrall to notions of ‘business as usual’ and clueless ‘leaders’ bumbling around spinning half truths and lies as propaganda in a desperate attempt to get elected.
 It’s doesn’t take a genius to work out that some pretty radical thinking is urgently needed and some different solutions are sorely required.

-With this in mind, and inspired by the collected writings of the late Nicolas Albery, Campfire patron and celebrated artist BRIAN ENO recently proposed the innovative Vision Makers project for the Campfire community, which launches it's 'Spark The Change - Design The Future' event in Frome at the Campfire Winter Gathering weekend in February.
+With this in mind, and inspired by the collected writings of the late Nicolas Albery, Campfire patron and celebrated artist BRIAN ENO recently proposed the innovative Vision Makers project for the Campfire community, which launches it's 'Spark The Change - Design The Future' event in Frome at the Winter Gathering weekend in February.
 Tickets are now available via Bookitbee and there is a full PDF programme download available in advance.

-Eno and Campfire are inviting you to pitch your idea in 3 minutes on Saturday February 15th at the Bennett Centre (proposals finished 31st January - we hope to be doing more at the next such event).
+Eno and Campfire have invited members of Campfire you to pitch your idea in 3 minutes on Saturday February 15th at the Bennett Centre (proposals finished 31st January - we hope to be doing more at the next such event).
 His rallying call: “Disaster sells newspapers, but hope generally doesn’t.
 The end of an old order is the beginning of a new one.
 The future is being born.
 How it turns out depends on us, and what we dare to hope for.”